chong901/go_demo_fullstack/README.md

 ```

 Then you can find your deployment files in export/*ProjectName*/
-Just move this folder to the machine and run the binary file!
+Just move this folder to the machine and run the binary file with the correct env variable!